 St. Kateri Tekakwitha Academy, located at 980 Westwinds Drive in Morinville, Alberta, will be opening its doors to children from Kindergarten to Grade Six.
 English programming, as well as a sports academy (gym, cheer, dance, and hockey) will be available to all students.
 The school is designed to hold a capacity of 350 students in a space of 3089 m2.
 Additionally, eight modular classrooms were included in the scope of work to supplement the core building.
 The project is targeted to attain LEED® Silver Certification.

-Williams Engineering Canada (WEC) worked closely with Group2 Architecture to provide a design that would meet the end client’s requirements.
-The provided design was consistent with the current Alberta Infrastructure technical standards and guidelines related to facilities of St. Kateri’s nature, and showed a prudent blend of life cycle cost considerations including capital costs, utility consumption costs and simple straightforward systems that can be understood and operated in an effective manner.
+Williams Engineering (WE) worked closely with Group2 Architecture to provide a design that would meet the end client’s requirements.
+The provided design was consistent with the current Alberta Infrastructure technical standards and guidelines related to facilities of St. Kateri’s nature and showed a prudent blend of life cycle cost considerations, including capital costs, utility consumption costs and simple straightforward systems that can be understood and operated in an effective manner.

-Lean project delivery was used to increase productivity, and to optimize collaboration.
-The design was completed using pull planning to open the lines of input from all team members, and to maximize value.
+Lean project delivery was used to increase productivity and to optimize collaboration.
+The design was completed using pull planning to open the lines of input from all team members and maximize value.

-The schedule of the project has been spread out with predesign completed in 2016, and work starting in earnest in February of 2017.
-The school will be ready to open its doors by September of 2020.
-WEC continues to deliver comfortable, material efficient, and secure educational spaces, while providing impactful and intelligent solutions.
+The schedule of the project has been spread out, with predesign completed in 2016 and work starting in earnest in February of 2017.
+WE continues to deliver comfortable, material-efficient, and secure educational spaces while providing impactful and intelligent solutions.